anza-xyz/agave/svm/doc/spec.md

 In this section, SVM is represented as a single entity.
 We describe its interfaces to the parts of the Solana Validator external to SVM.

-In the context of Solana Validator the main entity external to SVM is bank.
+In the context of Solana Validator, the main entity external to SVM is bank.
 It creates an SVM, submits transactions for execution and receives results of transaction execution from SVM.